-The discussions around climate change and global warming are full of half-truths and lies launched by various parties and lobbyist groups in the interest of their own political or ideological agenda.
+The discussions around climate change and global warming are full of half-truths and myths launched by various parties and lobbyist groups in the interest of their own political or ideological agenda.
 You need to understand this, if you want to build up a reasonable opinion on the complex matter.

 In May 2019, I took the opportunity to dig deeper into the topic.
 As usually, I started to get an overview by collecting facts from reliable sources, which I challenged and validated in a lot of discussions on Twitter and LinkedIn.
 The result of my little research is this comprehensive and hopefully informative blog.